-RVMPO advisory committees (Technical Advisory Committee, Public Advisory Council) in public meetings will review and discuss applications and staff evaluations, consider comments from applicants and the public, and make funding recommendations to the Policy Committee.
+The RVMPO advisory committees (Technical Advisory Committee, Public Advisory Council) will review and discuss-during public meetings-applications, consider comments from applicants and the public, and make funding recommendations to the Policy Committee.

 Recommendations and comments from the advisory committees and public will be forwarded to the Policy Committee at its public meeting to make tentative funding decisions.
-Those decisions will go into the draft 2018-2021 MTIP, and be subject to a public hearing by the Policy Committee.
+Those decisions will go into the draft 2021-2024 TIP and be subject to a public hearing by the Policy Committee.